Teamscale JavaScript Profiler

 Usage

-The collector is available as a Node.js package with the name @teamscale/coverage-collector
+The collector is available as a Node.js package with the name @teamscale/coverage-collector.
+It can be installed and started using the npx command.

 Options